Germany's far-right AfD welcomes Musk backing – DW – 12/20/2024

 In Germany, state security services have warned that the upcoming federal election could be targeted disinformation campaigns not only from Russia, but also from the United States.

-Meanwhile, the leader of Germany's economically liberal Free Democrats (FDP), Christian Lindner, sparked debate this month when he appeared to praised the controversial views and activities of Musk and right-wing populist Argentinian President Javier Milei.
+Meanwhile, the leader of Germany's neoliberal Free Democratic Party (FDP), Christian Lindner, sparked debate this month when he appeared to praised the controversial views and activities of Musk and right-wing populist Argentinian President Javier Milei.

 "Both Milei and Musk represent views which are in part extreme, absurd and even disturbing," he wrote in the Handelsblatt financial newspaper.
 "Yet it has to be said: behind the provocations is a disruptive energy which is lacking in Germany."